-Groundwater supply is important because it will provide added water reliability to Roseville's customers in case of droughts and other water supply challenges facing Roseville.
+Groundwater supply is important because it provides added water reliability to Roseville's customers in case of droughts or emergency.
 Currently, the city maintains six aquifer storage and recovery (ASR) groundwater wells as a backup supply to the city's primary surface water supply.
 ASR stores treated surface water into the ground for retrieval at a later date when water is needed.
 Groundwater is typically rain and snow that soaks through the ground and continues to move downward through pore (small openings) space in the soil until it reaches the aquifer under the city.
 The groundwater meets all water quality and health standards just like treated surface water, but may have aesthetic differences and sometimes is noticeable to some consumers.
 Two-thirds of Californians, along with half of all Americans (more than 95 percent for rural Americans) get their household water supplied from groundwater.
-In 2015, no
+In 2017, no groundwater was used for the city's water supply demand.